Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Preliminaries

-To capture complex event dynamics, neural networks have been introduced to parametrize $\lambda^*(t,e)$ (\Cref{sec:related_work}).
+To capture complex event dynamics, neural networks have been introduced to parametrize $\lambda^*(t,e)$~\citep{mei2017neural} or $p(t, e \mid \mathcal{H}_{t_{i}})$~\citep{shchur2019intensity}.
 This allows for the direct learning of temporal dependencies and event type distributions from the data.
 In deep TPPs, an embedding layer is introduced to map each event $(t_i, e_i)$ to a dense vector $\mathbf{z}_i \in \mathbb{R}^D$.
 This embedding encodes both temporal and event type information, serving as the foundation for modeling sequential dependencies.
-By employing an RNN or Transformer, we can model the dependency by summarizing the embeddings of observed events into a history representation \(\mathbf{h}_i \in \mathbb{R}^M\) in a recurrent or autoregressive manner.
-Subsequently, the next event time $t_{i+1}$ and type $e_{i+1}$ are sampled from the conditional distribution $P(t_{i+1},e_{i+1}\mid \mathbf{h}_i)$.
+By employing an RNN or Transformer, we can model the dependency by summarizing the embeddings of observed events into a history representation $(\mathbf{h}_i \in \mathbb{R}^M)$ in a recurrent or autoregressive manner.
+This history embedding $\mathbf{h}_i$ can then be used either to model the conditional intensity function $\lambda^*(t,e)$ or the conditional density function $p(t, e \mid \mathbf{h}_i)$ for predicting the next event time and type.

+In our work, we leverage the conditional density function approach as it naturally aligns with the generative capabilities of LLMs through next-token predictions.
+In particular, by discretizing the continuous time distribution through byte-tokenization, we enable LLMs to model and sample from $p(t, e \mid \mathbf{h}_i)$ directly.